 The Connected Machine agent for Linux and Windows communicates outbound securely to Azure Arc over TCP port 443.
 If the machine connects through a firewall or proxy server to communicate over the internet, review the required URLs and service tags found on the Azure Arc Agent Networking configuration page.

-- Ensure that Azure Arc is supported in your regions by checking supported regions.
+- Ensure that Azure Arc enabled servers is supported in your regions by checking supported regions.

-- Ensure that services referenced in the Architecture section are supported in the region to which Azure Arc is deployed.
+- Ensure that services referenced in the Architecture section are supported in the region to which Azure Arc enabled servers is deployed.

-- Consult the list of supported operated systems on the Azure Arc agent overview page.
+- Consult the list of supported operated systems on the Azure Arc enabled servers agent overview page.

-- Before configuring your machines with Azure Arc for servers, you should review the Azure Resource Manager subscription limits and resource group limits to plan for the number of machines to be connected.
+- Before configuring your machines with Azure Arc enabled servers, you should review the Azure Resource Manager subscription limits and resource group limits to plan for the number of machines to be connected.

-- Appropriate role-based access control (RBAC) access should be managed for Arc enabled servers.
+- Appropriate Azure role-based access control (Azure RBAC) access should be managed for Arc enabled servers.
 To onboard machines, you must be a member of the Azure Connected Machine Onboarding role.
 To read, modify, re-onboard, and delete a machine, you must be a member of the Azure Connected Machine Resource Administrator role.

-- You can use Azure Policy to manage security policies across your Azure VMs and Arc enabled servers including implementing security policies in Azure Security Center.
+- You can use Azure Policy to manage security policies across your Arc enabled servers, including implementing security policies in Azure Security Center.
 A security policy defines the desired configuration of your workloads and helps ensure you're complying with the security requirements of your company or regulators.
 Security Center policies are based on policy initiatives created in Azure Policy.